HamzaFarooq3333/Python_Tutorial/README.md

 <br>
 Input function returns value in a string thus we have to typecast it
 <br>
-If we sum the input numbers then they will be added as string instead  of numbers
+If we sum the input numbers then they will be added as string instead  of numbers.